trywait/yopix-public/README.md

 4. **Preview and Download**:
    - The processed image is displayed in the UI with an upscaled view for better visibility
-   - The user can download the 16×16 pixel art as a PNG or share it via Firebase Storage
+   - The user can download the 16×16 pixel art as a PNG

 ## Deployment